by Martin Maenza

 “Flash, maybe you should get people out of here,” Steel whispered.
 “You know, just in case.”

-“Uh-uh,” Flash said.
+“Uh-uh,” the Flash said.
 “First, I don’t know the bomb’s radius.
 I could put people where I think they’d be safe, but they still might not be.
 Second, just too many folks.
 It’d cause more of a panic and thus risk more folks getting hurt.
 Third, I trust in Batman.
 He’s one of the best.
-My uncle Barry believed in him, as does my best friend Nightwing.
+My Uncle Barry believed in him, as does my best friend Nightwing.
 That’s good enough for me.”

 Steel nodded.
 He hadn’t known or worked with Batman as long as Wally had.
 For a man who only had his intellect and the physical abilities of a normal human, the Caped Crusader indeed seemed to have the respect of the entire hero community.
 There had to be something to be said for that.